Ralph Kohn: Music and art

-In New York he continued his training under Charles Wadsworth, then in London under Helen Isepp, Otakar Kraus and Derek Hammond-Stroud.
+In New York, Kohn continued his training under Charles Wadsworth, then in London under Helen Isepp, Otakar Kraus and Derek Hammond-Stroud.

-“I didn’t know if I was good enough to get to the top of the tree in music,” Kohn once said.
-“I thought that medicine looked like a safer bet.”
+"I didn't know if I was good enough to get to the top of the tree in music," Kohn once said.
+"I thought that medicine looked like a safer bet."
 Although he never went professional, Kohn made a public debut at the Wigmore Hall in his late thirties.
 Subsequently he gave performances in other major concert venues.

-He recorded 18 CDs, mostly of lieder, including song cycles by Schubert, Schumann, Beethoven and Mahler, as well as Italian Baroque love songs, and arias from cantatas by Ralph’s beloved J.S.
+He recorded 18 CDs, mostly of lieder, including song cycles by Schubert, Schumann, Beethoven and Mahler, as well as Italian Baroque love songs, and arias from cantatas by Kohn's beloved J.S.
 Bach, accompanied by leading British pianists such as Graham Johnson and Roger Vignoles.
 He also made orchestral recordings with the English Chamber Orchestra.

-Kohn took an active role in musical administration, initiating the Wigmore Hall International Song Competition and serving on the board of curators of the Bach-Archiv in Leipzig, among other things.
+Kohn took an active role in musical administration, initiating the Wigmore Hall International Song Competition and serving on the board of curators of the Bach-Archiv in Leipzig.

-After Kohn's death, the original manuscript of Bach's cantata Auf Christi Himmelfahrt allein, BWV 128 was accepted in lieu of £3,650,000 in inheritance tax by the British Government from his family's estate and allocated to the Bodleian Library in 2024.

 Awards and honours

-Sir Ralph was a Fellow of the Royal Society of Medicine and of the Academy of Medical Sciences, an Honorary Fellow of the British Pharmacological Society and of the Royal College of Physicians, and an Honorary Doctor of Science of the University of Buckingham.
-In 2006 he was elected an Honorary Fellow of the Royal Society.
+Kohn was a fellow of the Royal Society of Medicine and of the Academy of Medical Sciences, an honorary fellow of the British Pharmacological Society and of the Royal College of Physicians, and an honorary doctor of Science of the University of Buckingham.
+In 2006 he was elected an honorary fellow of the Royal Society.
 In November 2008, he delivered the Bynum Tudor Lecture at Kellogg College, Oxford.

-He was a Fellow of the Royal Academy of Music, and an Honorary Doctor of Music of the Universities of Manchester and London.
-He was a Trustee of the Wigmore Hall and Honorary Trustee of the Monteverdi Choir and Orchestra.
+He was a fellow of the Royal Academy of Music, and an honorary doctor of Music of the Universities of Manchester and London.
+He was a trustee of the Wigmore Hall and honorary trustee of the Monteverdi Choir and Orchestra.
 In 2011 he was awarded the Medal of Honour of the City of Leipzig for his contribution to promoting Bach scholarship and performance, and in 2014 the Order of Merit of the Federal Republic of Germany.

 He was knighted in the 2010 New Year Honours for services to science, music and charity.